intel/QAT_Engine/README.md

 * The Intel&reg; QAT OpenSSL\* Engine was cloned to its own location at the root of the drive: `/`.
-* The Intel&reg; QAT Driver was unpacked within `/QAT`and is the Upstream Intel&reg; QAT Driver using the USDM component.
+* The Intel&reg; QAT Driver HW Version 1.7 was unpacked within `/QAT` and using the USDM component.
 * The OpenSSL\* compiled code comprises a prebuilt (GNU compiled) packaged OpenSSL\* that either forms part of a Debian\* based distribution or else has been installed onto a Debian\* based distribution, of which the component libraries are located in directory `/usr/lib/x86_64-linux-gnu`.
 * The machine processor type is `x86_64`.
-* The OpenSSL\* source code was cloned from Github\* to its own location at the root of the drive: `/`.
 * The OpenSSL\* version is in the `1.1.0` series.

 To build and install the Intel&reg; QAT OpenSSL\* Engine: